 - 2 tablespoons olive oil

-- Preheat oven to 425°F. Line a rimmed baking sheet with parchment paper.
+- Preheat oven to 425°F. Lightly spray or grease a rimmed baking sheet (sheet pan) or line with parchment paper, if desired.

-- Place sweet potato cubes in a bowl and pour olive oil on the top.
-Sprinkle with spices and salt.
-Toss to coat using a spoon or rubber spatula until all potatoes are evenly coated with spices.
+- Place the cubed potatoes in a large bowl; add olive oil.
+Sprinkle with salt, pepper, and optional seasonings.
+Toss to coat using a spoon or rubber spatula until all potatoes are evenly coated with oil mixture.

-Note: You may peel the sweet potatoes if you wish - I prefer to scrub them well with a brush and eat the peelings.
+- If desired, peel sweet potatoes before cubing.
+I prefer to scrub them well with a brush and eat the skin which is tender.